rstudio/visual-markdown-editing/docs/citations.md

 3. [DOI](#citations-from-dois) (Document Object Identifier) references.
 4. Searches of [Crossref](https://www.crossref.org/), [DataCite](https://datacite.org/), or [PubMed](https://pubmed.ncbi.nlm.nih.gov/).

-If you insert citations from Zotero, DOI look-up, or a search then they are automatically added to your document bibliography.
+If you insert citations from Zotero, DOI lookup, or a search then they are automatically added to your document bibliography.

 ## Bibliographies